 13. HUMAN RESOURCE DEVELOPMENT

 Your Company has created a favorable work environment and is focused oninnovation and competencies.
-Your Company is future-oriented and encourages growth anddevelopment through various training and orientation programme.
+Your Company is future-oriented and encourages growth anddevelopment through various training and orientation programme for its stakeholders.

 A. Changes in Directors

-Necessary resolutions for the appointment and re-appointment of the aforesaid Directorshave been included in the Notice convening the ensuing AGM and details of the proposal forappointment and re-appointment are mentioned in the Explanatory Statement to the Notice.
+Necessary resolutions for the re-appointment of the aforesaid Directorshave been included in the Notice convening the ensuing AGM and details of the proposal forre-appointment are mentioned in the Explanatory Statement to the Notice.

 B. Declaration by Independent Directors